 (A) Is at least eighteen years of age;

-(B) Is the holder of a diploma from an accredited high school, or possesses an equivalent education;
+(B) Is the holder of a diploma from an accredited high school or a certificate of high school equivalence issued by the department of education;

 (D) Is free of contagious or infectious disease.